MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ### Configure the identity provider connection and register it with the bot

-Note-there are two options for Service Providers here- Azure AD V1 and Azure AD V2.
+Note: There are two options for Service Providers here, Azure AD V1 and Azure AD V2.
 The differences between the two providers are summarized [here](/azure/active-directory/azuread-dev/azure-ad-endpoint-comparison), but in general, V2 provides more flexibility with respect to changing bot permissions.
 Graph API permissions are listed in the scopes field, and as new ones are added, bots will allow users to consent to the new permissions on the next sign in.
 For V1, the bot consent must be deleted by the user for new permissions to be prompted in the OAuth dialog.

 #### Microsoft Azure Active Directory (Azure AD) V1